kode4food/interpol/doc/Language_Reference.md

 There are two special identifiers.
 The first is called `self` and it returns the current evaluation context.
 The second is called `nil` and I think you can guess what that returns.

 ### Tuples
 Tuples are a sequence of like elements.
-These elements are either all individual expressions or all name/value pairs.
+Unlike in Python, they *must* be surrounded by parentheses `()`.
+The elements therein are either all individual expressions or all name/value pairs.
 Tuples created in Interpol are immutable.

 #### Expressions
 An expression tuple with only a single element is treated simply as a precedence override and is exposed as the enclosed expression.
 A tuple with more than one element is exposed as an Array.
 Fortunately, Interpolation (their primary use case) doesn't care about the difference.
 You can force a single element Array by ending your tuple definition with a comma: